Sitting All Day? These Exercises Will Relieve Your Pain

 It doesn’t take long to figure out that sitting all day will impact you physically.
 Even the most conscientious workers hunch over their keyboard while writing a complicated email or find themselves skipping an afternoon break to eat lunch slouched at their desk.
 While performing simple desk exercises can help beat common aches and get your blood flowing, years of sitting at a desk will take its toll.
-When you slouch, your chest muscles tighten, which pulls your spine forward and rotates your shoulders inward.
-Doing this weakens the muscles of your upper back.
-You’ll experience pain in your neck and lower back and may, over time, gain a not-so-attractive hunchback.

 1. Neck retraction